Grokking the System Design Interview

 https://youtu.be/5wgZYyvIVJk

-3. Distributed Transaction
+3. Distributed Coordination

 1. Two phase (prepare & commit) - Blocking protocol as it waits for the prepare-ack for prepare phase.